aelassas/movinin/README.md

 * On devices running Android 7.1.1 (API level 25) and lower, you should enable the Unknown sources system setting, found in Settings > Security on your device.

 #### Alternative Way
+-->

-You can also install the Android App by directly downloading the APK and installing it on any Android device.
+You can also install the Android App by downloading the APK and installing it on any Android device.

 * [Download APK](https://github.com/aelassas/movinin/releases/download/v3.7/movinin-3.7.apk)
 * Login: jdoe@movinin.io